The Ordinance Book is in the process of being updated, please contact city hall if you have any questions.

-For your convenience, some selected ordinance are listed here.
-For a full list of ordinances, please see the Ordinance Book.
+For your convenience, some selected ordinances are listed here.

 Section 503.01.
 License Required.
 It is unlawful for any person who is the owner, or other person in possession, of a dog over three (3) months of age, to fail to obtain a proper City license therefor.